- JUST FOR POSITION DO NOT DELETE

 The Prince of Han, Zhu Gaoxun, is imprisoned for breaking imperial law on numerous occasions and is to be demoted to a commoner's status.
 The heir apparent, Zhu Gaochi, earnestly attempts to rescue his brother from this fate.
 As a result, only two of Gaoxun's escort guards are reduced as punishment.
 The emperor relocates Zhu Gaoxun’s fief to Le’an (in present-day Shandong Province).
 Zhu Gaoxun harbors a grudge.

 The construction of the West Palace begins in Beiping.

 The emperor returns to the southern capital.

 Discussions regarding the construction of the imperial palace in the northern capital resume.

-Admiral Zheng He again sets out as the imperial envoy for another maritime expedition to South and Southeast Asian countries.
+Admiral Zheng He again sets out as the imperial envoy for another maritime expedition to South and Southeast Asia.

 The construction of the West Palace in the northern capital is completed.

 The emperor moves to the northern capital and receives an audience at the newly built West Palace.

 Lady Hu is promoted as the principal consort of the imperial grandson-heir.

 Yao Guangxiao (Monk Daoyan), the junior preceptor of the heir apparent, dies.